gregplechaty/google-maps-directions/README.md

 - in the root directory, run `npm install` to get all packages.
 - in the root directory, run `npm run start` to start the program.

+## Using the route calculator

+- To add stops along the route, click the "Add Destination" button.
+They can be deleted if you don't need them; avoid submitting requests with blank or invalid addresses.
+- The app defaults to optimizing by driving time (at the time the request is submitted).
+Change to "distance" if you want directions optimized purely by distance.
+- Generate directions by clicking 'Get Shortest Route!'
+- Once directions are generated, click on the pink buttons to toggle directions between legs of your journey.
+- Currently all directions assume you are driving.

 ## API's used:
 ##### Courtsey of Google Maps API services